 | Land Registry registration | Working days | Excluded | Excluded |

 The Employment Ordinance (Cap.
-57) defines a "month" for notice periods in a specific way that catches people out:
+57) defines a "month" for notice periods with a precision that surprises most people:

 - The month starts on the day notice is given (that day counts)